sidaw/nbsvm/README.md

 I decided to put this code on github and write the instructions better.
 The code itself is unchanged (still just as bad).

-Perhaps what's easier, Grégoire Mesnil implemented nbsvm in python:
+Grégoire Mesnil implemented nbsvm in python:
 [https://github.com/mesnilgr/nbsvm](https://github.com/mesnilgr/nbsvm).
+It runs on the large IMDB dataset with a single script.

 For technical details see [our paper](wang12simple.pdf) and [our talk](wang12simple_slides.pdf).